alphayama/docname_verifier/README.md

 2. _docver_gui.py_ <br>
 Qt User Interface file (.ui) was converted to Python3 code using pyuic5.
 This utility converts .ui files to .py.
 This Python code serves as the front-end of the program.<br><br>
 3. _docver_gui.ui_ <br>
-Although not required by the program, it is included if UI needs to be changed using Qt Designer/Creator instead of modifying the python script.
+Although not required by the program, it is included if UI needs to be changed using Qt Designer/Creator instead of modifying the python script.<br><br>
+4. _docname_verif.bat_ <br>
+This is a Batch file.
+It launches the program on Windows and exits.

 ## Problems
 The program is a bit slow which was an unpleasant experience.